fredickandrewdimo/fredickandrewdimo/README.md

 ### Developer | QA Tester

-📂 I am a junior developer with a background in UX Design and QA Tester for both manual and Automation. <br>
+📂 I am a junior developer with a background in UX Design and QA Testing for both manual and Automation. <br>
 📂 My goals for the first three months of 2023 are to build and organize my portfolio with quality documentation. <br>

 ---